zachary-peterson/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+  After the function is invoked, because you can put different names in and get different results for each person.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+  It always says what Dan just rolled, and doesn't log his previous rolls.

 c.
 What is the lexical scope of `newRoll`?

+  The personalDice function.

 ### Task 2c - Exit Ticket